twilio-professional-services/flex-preview-dialer/README.md

 ### TaskRouter

-Before using this plugin, you must first create the following changes to your Flex Task Assignment workspace.
+Before using this plugin, you must first add the following to your Flex Task Assignment workspace:
 - A [task channel](https://www.twilio.com/docs/taskrouter/api/task-channel) for your preview dialing tasks
 - A workflow filter to a dedicated workflow, or an additional filter to your current workflow.

 <img width="700px" src="screenshots/preview-dialer-filter.png"/>

+### Prerequisite Function

+There is a single function located in the `serverless` directory that you are expected to implement in the [Twilio Functions Runtime](https://www.twilio.com/docs/runtime), or to replicate in your own backend application.

 ### Required npm package for your Function environment